Khader9Jber/Khader9Jber/README.md

 ## `print('Hi there, I'm Khader!')` <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="Hi">

-I am a college student with deep programming experience living with the goal to be the best, I have the ambition and the spirit for it.
+I am a college student with deep programming experience living with the goal to be the best, I have the ambition and the spirit for this.

 #### Programming Language & Tools: